Decorating outdoors in a light and airy coastal style.

 In “the dream house in my head” that I have decorated a hundred times over the last 30 years, I am giddy that I can finally put all those dreaming ideas into real every day living.

 … which is easy, breezy with a touch of colorful coastal thrown into the mix.

-I also want to be able to use decorative items inside and out – no fussiness, just functional, stylish pieces that won’t break my budget and that can easily be moved outdoors to transform the gazebo that is over the water for an impromptu party if a fitting occasion pops up.
+I also want to be able to use decorative items inside and out – no fussiness, just functional, stylish pieces that won’t break my budget and that can easily be moved outdoors to transform the gazebo that is over the water for dining alfresco if a fitting occasion pops up.

 Since my kitchen and living room were under construction and the weather warm enough to dine alfresco, I decided to take my Pier 1 finds to do just that… cozy up the gazebo that sits out on the water for a family dinner over the holiday weekend.

 I have only shown you a glimpse of the gazebo before when I first moved into the house.
 I think it is where we will be spending a lot of time now that spring is here and summer not far behind.

 We placed the outdoor dining table and chairs from our previous house in the gazebo.
 It fits perfectly.
 There are built-in benches on two sides, a ceiling fan and light.

 If you follow me on Instagram then you know that I have been wanting woven driftwood Kubu dining chairs (no longer available) for a long time.
 I finally bought them and brought two out to the gazebo to start decorating outdoors.
 They look great in my kitchen, too and are super comfy.
 Even without cushions.
 I am going to go back and get two more since I noticed over the weekend that everyone favored them over the other chairs around the table.

 Not sure we will use the ceiling light in the gazebo as it will just attract bugs, but the fan will be nice to have on hot summer nights.
 For lighting, I will be using two tall table lanterns.
 I made the runner using a long length of burlap.